Single crystal growth of and hyperfine couplings in the spin-triplet superconductor K$_2$Cr$_3$As$_3$: Results and Discussions

-As can be seen in Table 1, the obtained {\korb} is in fairly good agreement with the previous estimate \cite{Yang2021}.
-Figure 4 shows the temperature dependence of the spin susceptibility $\chi_{\rm s}$ calculated by using the Knight shift data of Ref.\cite{Yang2021} and the $A_{\rm{hf}}$ and $K_{\rm{orb}}$ obtained in this study.
-The spin susceptibility is isotropic above {\tc}.
-Thus, the previous conclusion is re-inforced.
+Figure 6 shows the temperature dependence of the spin susceptibility $\chi_{\rm s}$ calculated by using the Knight shift data obtained in this work for $H \parallel c$ and the data of Ref.\cite{Yang2021} for $H \perp c$, and the $A_{\rm{hf}}$ and $K_{\rm{orb}}$ obtained above.
+The upturn of $\chi_{\rm s}$ at low temperatures is due to ferromagnetic spin correlations\cite{NMR_FerromagneticSF_Yang2015,A2Cr3As3_Luo2019}.
+The $\chi_{\rm s}$ is isotropic above {\tc}, which is usually the case when the spin-orbit coupling is small.
+A large spin-orbit coupling could lead to an anisotropy in spin susceptibility \cite{Eremin,LiZ}.
+Also, the result is consistent with the total DOS being dominated by the 3D Fermi surface \cite{LDA_Jiang2015}, in spite of a quasi-one dimensional crystal structure.
+Our results indicate that the previous conclusion is justified.
 Namely, the spin susceptibility $\chi_{\rm s}$ decreased below {\tc} when the magnetic field is applied parallel to $c$ axis, while it did not change when the field is perpendicular to $c$ axis.
 This clearly indicates that {\kca} is a spin-triplet superconductor.
-For spin-singlet superconductivity, the $\chi_{\rm s}$ should decrease by the same amount under a magnetic field perpendicular to the c-axis as the case when the magnetic field is applied parallel to the c-axis.
+For spin-singlet superconductivity, the $\chi_{\rm s}$ should decrease by the same amount under a magnetic field perpendicular to the $c$-axis as the case when the magnetic field is applied parallel to the $c$-axis.